greenelab/knowledge-graph-review/manuscript.md

 ## Building Biomedical Knowledge Graphs

 Knowledge graphs can be constructed in many ways using resources such as pre-exisitng databases or text.
-Usually, knowledge graphs are constructed using pre-existing databases and these databases are constructed by domain experts using approaches ranging from manual curation to automated techniques, such as text mining.
+Usually, knowledge graphs are constructed using pre-existing databases.
+These databases are constructed by domain experts using approaches ranging from manual curation to automated techniques, such as text mining.
 Manual curation is a time consuming process that requires domain experts to read papers and annotate sentences that assert a relationship.
 Automated approaches rely on machine learning or natural language processing techniques to rapidly detect sentences of interest.
 We categorize these automated approaches into the following groups: rule-based extraction, unsupervised machine learning, and supervised machine learning and discuss examples of each type of approach while synthesizing their strengths and weaknesses.

 ### Constructing Databases and Manual Curation

-Database construction can date back all the way to 1956 where the first database contained a protein sequence of the insulin molecule [@GjM2NbnC].
+Database construction dates back all the way to 1956 where the first database contained a protein sequence of the insulin molecule [@GjM2NbnC].
-This process involves gathering relevant text such as journal articles, abstracts, or web-based text and having curators read the gathered text to detect sentences that implicate a relationship (i.e. relationship extraction).
+The process of database construction involves gathering relevant text such as journal articles, abstracts, or web-based text and having curators read the gathered text to detect sentences that implicate a relationship (i.e., relationship extraction).
 Notable databases constructed by this process can be in found in Table {@tbl:manual-curated-databases}.
-An example database, COSMIC [@pfquADl5] was constructed via a group of domain experts scanning the literature for key cancer related genes.
+An example database, COSMIC [@pfquADl5] was constructed by a group of domain experts scanning the literature for key cancer related genes.
-This database contained approximately 35M entries in 2016 [@pfquADl5] and by 2019 had grown to 45M entries [@1E72FZcIm].
+This database contained approximately 35M entries in 2016 [@pfquADl5] and by 2018 had grown to 45M entries [@1E72FZcIm].
-Studies have shown that databases constructed in this fashion contain relatively precise data, but in low quantifies [@5TLcy6Yl; @1BnoByjXH; @OELNNm08; @yjdNa04s; @d3rG3TXb; @16P0HRKom; @UdzvLgBM].
+Studies have shown that databases constructed in this fashion contain relatively precise data but the recall is low [@5TLcy6Yl; @1BnoByjXH; @OELNNm08; @yjdNa04s; @d3rG3TXb; @16P0HRKom; @UdzvLgBM].
 This happens because the publication rate is too high for curators to keep up [@vYYWSlK2].
 This bottleneck highlights a critical need for future approaches to scale fast enough to compete with the increasing publication rate.